ammegandchips/EPoCH/analysis_plan/analysis_plan.md

 **Model 1a**

-* Observational pheWAS: adjusted for child's sex and age at outcome where necessary (e.g. we would adjust for age at outcome if outcome was BMI in the second stage of childhood, but not if the outcome was birthweight)
+* Observational pheWAS: adjusted for exposed parent's ethnicity, child's sex, and child's age at outcome where necessary (e.g. we would adjust for age at outcome if outcome was BMI in the second stage of childhood, but not if the outcome was birthweight)
 * MR pheWAS: adjusted for child's sex and exposed parent's genetic PCs for ancestry

 **Model 1b**